📅 Post Updated: February 14, 2026

 Anyone who spends significant time researching, reading, and processing online information will benefit from Comet’s capabilities.
 Project managers, consultants, and analysts are the sweet spot.

 If you were an early adopter of ChatGPT or Perplexity, Comet offers the next evolution in AI-assisted computing.
-You understand beta products come with rough edges.
+You understand beta products come with rough edges — and with 10 million fellow users, there’s a growing community to learn from.

 ❌ Skip Comet If You’re: